 Click here to Visit the RBI’s new website

-Technical Guidance Note on XBRL Returns – Harmonization of Banking Statistics
+Technical Guidance Note – Harmonization of Banking Statistics

 The Reserve Bank collects data in the form of returns from banks as part of statutory, regulatory, supervisory, policy and research requirements that is used for compilation of certain key banking statistics at aggregate level by the user departments.